Skip to content

 };

-For now, just remember one thing: if your class manages a resource (dynamic memory, file handles, network connections, etc.), you must write your own copy constructor (or simply disable it, which we will cover how to do later).
+For now, just remember one thing: if your class manages resources (dynamic memory, file handles, network connections, etc.), you must write the copy constructor yourself (or disable it entirely, covered later).

-Delegating Constructors — Letting Constructors Help Each Other
+Delegating Constructor — Letting Constructors Help Each Other

-C++11 introduced delegating constructors, which allow one constructor to call another constructor of the same class in its initializer list, reducing code duplication.
+C++11 introduced delegating constructors, allowing one constructor to call another constructor of the same class in its initializer list, reducing code duplication.

 cpp